judyheflin/christmas-card/README.md

-# christmas-card
+# The Computer's First Christmas Card

-The Computer's First Christmas Card
+An attempt at decoding Edwin Morgan's poem, The Computer's First Christmas Card